youngd24/ThinClient/Wyse/7000/README.md

 ## Overview

 The Dell Wyse 7000 series consists of the 7010 and 7020 model.
-They are virtually the same with differences in the video capabilities they come with.
+They are virtually the same with differences in the processor and video capabilities they come with.
 Details are available [here](https://www.dell.com/ae/business/p/wyse-z-class/pd).
 They're also referred to as the "z class" thin clients, the one I have examined is a Zx0 unit.

 What you'll find here is all the info I have found, both by reading and by doing, as well as tips and tricks to hack it up to run various things, namely Linux.